GPUOpen-Tools/gpu_performance_api/README.md

 * Provides access to some raw hardware counters.
 See [Raw Hardware Counters](#raw-hardware-counters) for more information.

 ## What's New
-### Version 3.11 (04/25/22)
+### Version 3.11.1 (07/27/22)
-  * Add support for additional GPUs and APUs.
+  * Updated OpenGL support for the Adrenalin 22.7.1 driver.
-  * Counter updates for RDNA2 (Radeon RX 6000 Series) hardware:
-    * Added ray tracing counters for Vulkan: RayTriTests, RayBoxTests, TotalRayTests, and RayTestsPerWave.
-    * Fixed values incorrectly reported by counters PSExportStalls and PSExportStallCycles.
-    * On all hardware: renamed counter "DepthStencilTestBusyCount" to "DepthStencilTestBusyCycles" for consistency with other similar counters.
-    * Added support for Ninja compiler.
+  * Added L2CacheHit counter for OpenGL on Radeon RX 5000 Series hardware.
-    * Improved error reporting.
-    * Improved counter validation.
+  * Improved GPA integration into GLTriangle sample application.
-  * Disabled support for Mesa driver.
-We hope to re-enable it in a future release.

 ## System Requirements
 * An AMD Radeon GPU or APU based on Graphics IP version 8 and newer.